 Officers

 Section 1.
 Nomination and Election.
 Nominations for persons to serve as Officers of the Corporation shall be submitted to the Chair of the Nominating Committee, the Immediate Past-President, in writing not less than six months before the General Assembly.
-Nominees, proposers and seconders shall be Active, Senior or Honorary Members of the Corporation, and the consent of the nominee shall accompany the nomination.
+Nominees, proposers and seconders shall be Members of the Corporation, and the consent of the nominee shall accompany the nomination.
 In the absence of nominations from the membership, the Nominating Committee shall propose nominees for offices.
 Officers shall be elected by the Members at the General Assembly, on the recommendation of the Council.

 Section 2.
 Resignation.
 Any officer may resign at any time by giving written notice to the Secretary General of the Corporation.
 Such resignation shall take effect at the time specified therein or, if no time is specified, then upon receipt of the resignation by the Secretary General.